tl;dr: If there is anything to worry about in milk it probably isn’t the hormones.

 In the end our primary concern is to know whether certain foods increase the risk of cancer – and not whether certain components of our food does so in isolation or in a petri dish.
 Before describing what we actually know about the connection between milk and cancer, we have to first turn our eyes to the last group of milk hormones: estrogens.

-Milk does not increase your estrogen levels
+The hormones in milk do not increase your estrogen levels

 bGH and IGF-1 are not the only hormones making people fearful of milk.
 A lot of the milk that we drink comes from pregnant cows and as with humans, this means that the levels of circulating estrogens are higher than normal.
 Since that which happens in the blood is usually mirrored in the milk – in cows as in humans – the milk of cows pregnant in the third trimester contains as much as twenty times as much estrogen found in milk from non-pregnant cows.
 But as you might have caught on to at this point “twenty times as much” doesn’t mean anything in itself.